 6. Provide Trace Minerals like Manganese and Phosphorus

-Just one serving of oats provides about 73 percent of your daily manganese and 16 percent of your daily phosphorus needs.
+Just one half-cup serving of oats provides about 73 percent of your daily manganese and 16 percent of your daily phosphorus needs.
 Manganese is important for maintaining a healthy bone structure since it plays a role in creating essential enzymes for building bones.
-It also supports your metabolism, energy levels and hormonal balance.
+It also supports your metabolism, energy levels, brain and hormonal balance.

 7. Higher Source of Protein Compared to Most Grains

 Oats are a good source of plant-based protein, with more than eight grams in every 2/3 of a cup — more than you find in nearly all cereals.
 Together with fruit, raw milk or yogurt, they can make a filling breakfast that provides antioxidants and energizing nutrients.

 Wheat, barley and rye grains are the three groups of whole grains that naturally contain the protein gluten.
 Instead of containing gluten, oats actually have a protein called avenins.

 - In many cases, oats are grown on the same land and in rotation with gluten-containing grains (wheat, barley and rye).
 Gluten grains possibly can grow within the oat crops if they’re planted in the field the previous year, in which case the oats become contaminated with wheat, barley or rye (and therefore gluten).